hiper2d/werewolf-ai-party-game/README.md

 # Setup

+To runt the project locally, you need:
+- Install Docker and Docker Compose, run local DynamoDb with `docker-compose up`
+- Frontend: install node.js and npm, install dependencies with `npm install`, and run the app by `npm run web`
+- Backend: install Python 3.11+ and Pypenv, install dependencies with `pipenv install`, and run the FastAPI server

+# Setup (outdated)

 ### Run Redis

 I prefer to run it with Docker Compose.
 There is a config in the root directory, just run it.
 You need to have docker